Anacreon: Reconstruction 4021: Gameplay

 The gameplay focuses on optimizing resource management on a network of conquered worlds in order to fuel further conquest.
 As worlds are discovered and (hopefully) conquered, they are put to uses that best suit their climates, natural resource bases, and technology levels, with networks of transport fleets relaying various types of material from world to world.
 These captured worlds and vulnerable transport fleets must be protected against incursions from competing players, both human- and computer-controlled.
 Success in Anacreon requires a good grasp of micromanagement strategy.

 Combat, both fleet versus fleet and planetary invasions, is handled in a simple tactical display, with the defender's ships and/or planetary defenses arranged in distinct orbits.
 Only the attacker has any control over the course of combat.
 The defender may send an empire-wide allocation of ships into various orbits, but defending forces are handled automatically by the computer.
 Unlike many games in similar genres, combat is almost entirely a matter of numbers.
 Though movement between orbits and the kind of ships targeted are left up to the attacker, combat is resolved automatically with very little chance involved.
 The player with the more powerful fleet will almost certainly win, though if the odds are close enough, it is possible for an attacker to lose due to mismanagement.

 Many features now commonplace in science-fiction 4X games – Master of Orion, Pax Imperia, Galactic Civilizations – can be found, arguably, originally in Anacreon.
 The game includes four different kinds of planetary defense, each with different ranges and potencies, five kinds of warship, two transport classes, and two grades of ground troops.
 Ships range in speed from slow warp drives (one sector per turn) to fast jump drives (ten sectors per turn), and making the best use of the different ship classes is one of the more important features of the game.

 Basic resources consist of chemicals, metals, supplies, and "trillum", the latter of which serves as fuel for the game's interstellar ships.
 Chemicals, metals, and supplies may be produced ad infinitum, but each world comes with trillum deposits of a fixed value which, once depleted, cannot be restored.
 For this reason, the control and distribution of trillum resources becomes of essential importance, especially late in the game.
-The game also includes a resource called "ambrosia", a performance-enhancing drug used to both boost planetary production and produce higher quality soldiers.
+The game also includes a resource called "ambrosia", a performance-enhancing drug used to both boost planetary production and produce higher quality soldiers but which addicts worlds that use it, such that any interruption in supply threatens public order - especially the complete cut-off that's the only way to quit.

 A variety of space megastructures can be built, ranging from minefields and simple space stations to star gates and artificial planets.